 The outcome of the project will be a comprehensive recipe book which is available online as a free resource.
 We are working with partners from Finland, The Netherlands and Spain to produce a varied recipe book which will also include the basics of how to use and source alternative proteins.

 Duration of the project: October 2018- March 2021

 List of partners: Bridgwater & Taunton College (UK), Da Vinci College (Netherlands), Haaga Helia (Finland), Entocube (Finland), Perho Culinary College (Finland), Landstede (Netherlands) and IKASLAN (Spain).

-The aim of this project is to address a growing need for higher quality skills taught in the topic of E-commerce.
+The aim of this project is to address the growing need for higher quality skills to be taught in the subject of E-commerce.

 Duration of the project: November 2011- October 2019